Kalmat/PyWinCtl/README.md

 ## Window Change Notifications <a name="watchdog"></a>

-Window watchdog sub-class, running in a separate Thread, will allow you to define hooks and its callbacks to be notified when some window states change.
+Window watchdog sub-class, running in a separate Thread, will allow to define hooks and its callbacks to be notified when some window states change.
 Accessible through 'watchdog' submodule.

 The watchdog will automatically stop when window doesn't exist anymore or main program quits.